nxn128/serverless-query/README.md

 The CLI provides functionality to allow you to query the data and display the results in a few ways.

-Assuming you have uploaded the file above from the **Upload Data** section, you query it and output results to the terminal with the following command, replacing `<QUERYDATABUCKET OUTPUT VAL>` with the bucket name from the `QueryDataBucket` output.
+Assuming you have uploaded the file above from the **Upload Data** section, you can query it and output results to the terminal with the following command, replacing `<QUERYDATABUCKET OUTPUT VAL>` with the bucket name from the `QueryDataBucket` output.

 ```